Chart Color Schemes

 Infrastructure

-Coombs has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Coombs has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified two projects that are expected to impact the area.
-Notable projects include Molonglo Group Centre to Town Centre Transition, Molonglo Town Centre, Molonglo River Bridge and John Gorton Drive Extension, and Fetherston Weston.
-The following list outlines those projects considered most relevant.
+AreaSearch has identified two projects that could impact the area, with key initiatives including Molonglo Group Centre to Town Centre Transition, Molonglo Town Centre, Molonglo River Bridge and John Gorton Drive Extension, and Fetherston Weston.
+The following provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.